 What will the hours be?
 Will I need to take off work?

-The Summer Data Institute will run all day on weekdays between June 1 and June 15.
+The Data Institute will run all day on weekdays between June 7 to June 21.
 There will also be assignments and project work that will likely occupy a good portion of evenings and weekends.
 We’re going to pack a lot of information into these two weeks, so applicants must be able to dedicate the entire time to the program.
 If this poses a financial burden that would make you unable to attend the workshop, ProPublica is providing a limited number of stipends, up to $1,000 each.
 Requests for stipends are part of the application.

-No, we are not offering remote participation in the Summer Data Institute.
+No, we are not offering remote participation in the Data Institute.

 Email email@example.com.
 We're checking daily and can't wait to hear from you.